 This course emphasizes developing skills in reading and discussing French literary texts at the intermediate-advanced level.
 Students explore texts written in French from the French-speaking world, e.g., Senegal, Cote d'Ivoire, the D.R.C., the Antilles, Belgium, France, Canada, Switzerland.
-Texts might include poetry, fables/fairy tales, short stories, short novels.
+Texts might include poetry fables/fairy tales, short stories, short novels.
 Students are introduced to literary techniques, and how to discuss and write about literary texts in French.
 The course is conducted in French and may be repeated for the French minor.
-Prerequisites: FRN202 or equivalent
+Prerequisites: FRN 202 or appropriate placement test score.